 Please feel free to contact Brendan Sullivan at Brendan.firstname.lastname@example.org or 212-998-8521 to discuss how the Bachelor's-Master's program works with your department in particular.
 For questions about how Bachelor's-Master's students factor into your program's enrollment/financial goals, please contact David Giovanella (email@example.com), Director of the Master's College.

 Fall 2018 Applications

-Our Fall 2018 priority deadline was October 11th; our Spring 2018 priority deadline will be March 7th.
+Our Fall 2018 priority deadline is October 9th.
 Students applying this semester will have at least one more year of undergraduate study before they enter GSAS.
 They are applying now to enter the program and begin some graduate coursework in their junior/senior years, but they will not formally matriculate into GSAS until after they graduate from CAS or GLS.

 Two weeks after the application deadline, participating departments are sent information about any undergraduates who are already on the Bachelor's-Master's track into their programs, including when these students plan to earn the Bachelor's degree and enter GSAS to complete the Master's.
 Bachelor's-Master's applications will continue to be accepted on a rolling basis, through the end of the semester.

 Students submit an abbreviated application to this program through the standard system used by all applicants to GSAS.

 Sstudents in the Bachelor's-Master's program must satisfy all requirements of both the Bachelor's degree and the Master's Degree; there is no double-counting of courses.
 In order to finish the Master's program in one additional year of study, students are expected to complete at least a quarter of the graduate credits required for your Master's degree before earning the Bachelor's.
 For the Italian Studies MA program, this would mean at least 8 graduate credits (two 4-credit courses).